magruener/understanding-video-streaming-in-the-wild/README.md

 ```

 ### Prerequisites
 The scripts were tested and developed for Python 3.7.
-Use requirements.txt to install the packages we need
+* Download [Browsermob Proxy v.
+2.1.4](https://bmp.lightbody.net/) and place in Data/Libraries
+* Download [Chromedriver v.
+77](https://chromedriver.chromium.org/) and place in Data/Libraries
+* (Optional) Obtain the YouTube Adblocker via the chrome store
+* Install the python packages needed via requirements.txt

 ### Example